Department of Psychology

 Note that maximum lengths of candidature are enforced very strictly by the university, especially for research degrees (ie doctorates).
 Penalties may be applied for candidates who go beyond their maximum length.

-Most units are offered in the afternoon or evening, but units are not run separately for part or full-time students.
-Therefore, part-time students will need to be able to take time from work on at least one or preferably two afternoons per week.
+Most units are offered during the day (8am – 6pm).
+Please note that units are not run separately for part or full-time students.
+Therefore, part-time students will need to be able to take time from work on at least one or preferably two working days per week.

 Research can also be very time consuming and students will need to have sufficient time available in their weeks to be able to conduct high quality research projects.